cvpose/custom_handmarks_python/docs/register_connections.md

+---
+title: Register Custom Connections
+nav_order: 3
+parent: Guide
+---
-# How to Register Custom Connections
+# Register Custom Connections

 Once you've defined your own virtual landmarks, you may want to **visually connect** them to existing pose landmarks (or to each other).
 This allows you to extend MediaPipe's pose skeleton with meaningful new edges.